James A. Pawelczyk: Education

 Pawelczyk graduated from Iroquois Central High School, Elma, New York, in 1978.
-He went on to earn a BA degree in biology and a BA degree in psychology from the University of Rochester, New York in 1982.
+He went on to earn a BA degree in biology and a BA degree in psychology from the University of Rochester, New York, in 1982.
 Subsequently, he obtained a MS degree in physiology in 1985, and a PhD degree in biology (physiology) from the University of North Texas in 1989.

 Academic career

-He conducted a post-doctoral fellowship in cardiovascular neurophysiology at the University of Texas Southwestern Medical Center between 1989–1992.
+He conducted a post-doctoral fellowship in cardiovascular neurophysiology at the University of Texas Southwestern Medical Center between 1989 and 1992.
 Pawelczyk was also a visiting scientist at the Department of Anaesthesia of the Rigshospitalet in Copenhagen, Denmark, in 1990.
 Next, he became an assistant professor of medicine (cardiology) at the University of Texas Southwestern Medical Center from 1992 to 1995.
 Between 1992 and 1995, he was director of the Autonomic and Exercise Physiology Laboratories at the Institute for Exercise and Environmental Medicine of the Presbyterian Hospital of Dallas; in 1995, he was assistant professor of bioengineering at the University of Texas Southwestern Medical Center; since 1995, Pawelczyk is an associate professor of physiology and kinesiology at Penn State University, University Park, Pennsylvania.
 Pawelczyk took leave from Penn State University to fly as a payload specialist on STS-90 (Neurolab).

 Pawelczyk is co-editor of Blood Loss and Shock, published in 1994.
 He has been a principal investigator or co-investigator on 11 federal and state grants and contracts, and has over 20 refereed journal articles and 3 invited book chapters in the areas of cardiovascular regulation and cardiovascular physiology.